glassb/peer-energy-market/README.md

 - **Timestep Duration:** 4 hours
 - **Optimization Solver:** SciPy [Optimize](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.minimize.html).

+* A detailed table of values used for all voltage, power, and DER constraints can be accessed on request.
 -

 ## Notes
 This project was completed for as a final project for EC500 at Boston University (Spring 2025).
+Pull requests and comments are welcome.